Statusnone420/PR-Dashboard/PLAN.md

 8. Execute only that phase.
 9. Use tests-first implementation for behavior changes.
 10. Keep diffs scoped to the phase.
+11. Do not create commits, branches, pushes, or pull requests unless the user explicitly asks.
-11. Run full phase gates.
+12. Run full phase gates.
-12. Update `STATE.md` with:
+13. Update `STATE.md` with:
     - what changed
     - tests run
     - build result
     - screenshot/browser validation
     - known risk
-13. Stop after the phase and report results.
+14. Stop after the phase and report results.

 Do not create a new worktree.
 Work inside the current branch/workspace.